Greetings from the Association of American Veterinary Medical Colleges

 Following the lively debate, members of the audience were invited to share questions and comments.

-New York Times best-selling author and futurist Daniel Burrus predicted exciting things for veterinary medicine in the years ahead and said he would love to get into the “business.”
+best-selling author and futurist Daniel Burrus predicted exciting things for veterinary medicine in the years ahead and said he would love to get into the “business.”
 People can prepare themselves with the “flash of foresight” by examining hard trends like demographics, technology, and regulation.
 “Digital accelerators” will continuously increase the rate of change and he predicted the next five years will completely transform the way we communicate, educate, sell, and work.

 “If it can be done it will be done and if you don’t do it someone else will,” he said

 Technology will be transformational in the profession, he said, envisioning an era of “virtual ER’s” for pets, remote diagnostics and bio-printing custom designed tissues and therapeutic devices from enterprise systems like Amazon.com.
 He suggested the audience “give people the ability to do what they currently don’t do but would want to do if they only knew they could.”